Softhook/OpenMind/README.md

 - **Move Nodes**: Click and drag any box to reposition it
 - **Create Connections**: Click on the edge of a box, then click on another box to create a directed connection
 - **Save/Load**: Save your mind maps as JSON files and load them later
+- **Zoom View**: Use your mouse scroll/trackpad over the canvas to zoom the entire mind map in or out

 ## How to Use